palletorsson/network_setup_partybox/README.md

 * Boot and expand filesystem, change timezone, etc and reboot
 * By being on the same network as the Pi you can log into by using ssh ( user:pi password:raspberry )

-Update
+0. Update
 * $ sudo apt-get update

-1. Install hostapd, This will allow anyone with Wi-Fi on their laptop or phone to connect to the pi using the SSID "partyBox".
+1. Install hostapd.
+This will allow anyone with Wi-Fi on their laptop or phone to connect to the pi using the SSID "partyBox".

 * $ sudo apt-get install hostapd